How Gantt charts help in managing Agile projects

-Are there any disadvantages of using Gantt Charts?
+Are There Any Disadvantages of Using Gantt Charts?

 If you’re a first-time project manager without experience, these diagrams can be pretty complicated.
 You should remember that they have to be constantly updated by you or your colleagues in order to stay relevant and accurate.
-If your organization has not gotten used to managing work with Gantt charts, it’ll take some time to get everyone on board.
+If your organization is not used to managing work with Gantt charts, it’ll take some time to get everyone on board.

-Additionally, Gantt charts provide a high-level overview of your scheduled tasks but you can not see all of your tasks and their details at once.
+Additionally, Gantt charts provide a high-level overview of your scheduled tasks, but you can not see all of your tasks and their details at once.
 Finally, it’s quite difficult to track the amount of work and sub-tasks through the charts.

 How to Use Gantt Charts in Your Project?